erodozer/vstream-js/README.md

 ### Chat History

-TODO helper that collects chat messages, handling user bans and delete events for you so you don't have to worry about building it yourself.
-Chatbox overlays can simply reference this
+Helper that collects chat messages, handling user bans and delete events for you so you don't have to worry about building it yourself.
+Chatbox overlays implemented using reactive frameworks like Vue and React should be able to simply reference this.